UKHomeOffice/hof-db-table-replacer/README.md

 ## Configuration

 The root level `config.js` file transforms environment variables into an exported object that can be referred to throughout the app.
+Each service the script runs for also has its own `config.js` file (see [Service](#service)).

 ### Database